hiringtechtalents/AutomationDesignPatternDemo/README.md

 - The project now supports running the same set of tests on a mobile platform(s) and, on saucelabs, and
 - groups are no longer supported during test execution.

+## Create Page Object Classes
+To create Page Objects classes extend from BasePageObject class.
+While extending from BasePageObject you'll need to override getUniqueElement method which returns the By class reference of the unique element on the page.

+Also, while creating a page object, don't forget to include the call to the base class constructor passing the WebDriver instance.

+## Create a test
+Creating a test entails extending from the BaseTestNGTest class.
+And, now you are ready to start writing tests.

 ## Various system properties supported by the framework
 1. BROWSER - to specify the browser the tests are to be run against.
 For tests to be run on mobile platform, specify 'Browser' & 'Safari' for Android & iOS, respectively.
 2. SELENIUM_HOST - specify the ip of the grid/appium server